The definition of herd immunity is as follows:

 That vaccine-induced herd immunity is mostly myth can be proven quite simply.
 When I was in medical school, we were taught that all of the childhood vaccines lasted a lifetime.
 This thinking existed for over 70 years.
 It was not until relatively recently that it was discovered that most of these vaccines lost their effectiveness 2 to 10 years after being given.
 What this means is that at least half the population, that is the baby boomers, have had no vaccine-induced immunity against any of these diseases for which they had been vaccinated very early in life.
 In essence, at least 50% or more of the population was unprotected for decades.”

 It’s a mathematical theory that has never actually been tested, especially not on vaccines.
-The first goal for vaccine-induced herd immunity was 55%, and it’s been changed 7 times since then.
+The theory is propped up through mathematical models, assumptions, and mixing actual measles cases with vaccination rates (not the same thing).
+The first goal for vaccine-induced herd immunity was 55%, and it’s been changed over and over since then.
+The fact that more children are vaccinated now than they’ve ever been before makes no difference.
+It’s never been enough to see herd immunity achieved by vaccination in real life.

-The 95% herd immunity goal was based on a mathematical model done by Hethcote in 1983 and it has never been studied, proven, or expounded on since then.
+The 95% number for herd immunity goal was based on a mathematical model done by Hethcote in 1983 and it has never been studied, proven, or expounded on since then.

 And then there’s China, where the reported coverage for the MMR vaccine is “greater than 99%” and the conclusion of the study states, “However, the incidence of measles, mumps and rubella remains high.”

-And the fact that up to 10% of the fully vaccinated fail to mount antibody levels at all.
+Antibodies do not tell the full tail of immunity or protection, but if they did, it would be important to note that up to 10% of the fully vaccinated fail to mount antibody levels at all.
 So let that sink in.
-Even if every single person was up to date as children and adults, the most we’d ever have is 90% coverage for about 2 years.
+Even if every single person was up to date as children and adults, we could still never achieve 100%.
+Not even 95%.
+And we would need to know how long that antibody response lasts before it starts to wane.

-If you want to read an excellent, well cited article on how unvaccinated children pose zero risk to anyone, please read this letter to legislators by a Harvard Immunologist.
+If you want to read an excellent, well cited article on how unvaccinated children pose zero risk to anyone, please read this letter to legislators by my favorite Harvard Immunologist.